 - 1. Two weeks prior to board meeting solicit required reports from all Officers, Board Members and Committee Chairs for the consent agenda. - 2.
-One week prior to board meeting assemble received reports into consent agenda and distribute to the board of directors the finished consent agenda at least 2 days prior to meeting.
+One week prior to board meeting assemble received reports into consent agenda and distribute to the Board of Governors the finished consent agenda at least 2 days prior to meeting.